 Adult children of alcoholics, codependents, battered wives, rape victims, and dozens of other abused groups in our society have somewhere to go for answers and help.
 Our culture recognizes their suffering and responds to it with government funding, research grants, support groups, how-to books, outreach programs, press coverage, and other forms of tangible assistance.

 Until now, Adult Survivors of Peer Abuse have had nowhere to go.
 In fact, to be honest, I never even realized we were a population until I decided to turn my own pain into purpose and travel the nation’s schools doing anti-bullying work.
 Something astonishing started happening when I was on the road.

-My typical day long anti-bullying program in a community includes a student seminar in the morning, a teacher workshop in the afternoon, and a Parent/Family Seminar in the evening which is open to the public.
+My typical daylong anti-bullying program in a community includes student presentations and a teacher workshop during the day, and in the evening, a Parent/Family Seminar that is usually open to the public.
 I expect parents of bullying victims and even some parents of bullies to attend the nighttime seminar.
-I never anticipated it would draw enormous numbers of Adult Survivors, many of whom don’t even have kids, who come up to me afterwards seeking comfort and information.
+I never anticipated it would draw enormous numbers of Adult Survivors, many of whom don’t even have kids, who come up to me afterward seeking comfort and information.